Al-Rafidain University

-Al-Rafidain University College is a private academic institution in higher education of public interest established on November 23, 1988.
+Al-Rafidain University is a private academic institution in higher education of public interest established on November 23, 1988.
 It was founded by The Iraqi Society for Statistical Sciences.
 The actual work study started in 1988/1989 and is considered one of the oldest private academic colleges in Iraq.
 The college awards bachelor's degrees in various scientific disciplines and is subject to the laws, regulations, instructions and regulations of the Ministry of Higher Education and Scientific Research through direct scientific and educational supervision on its various activities.
 Granted by the college recognized by that ministry.

 Al-Rafidain University currently includes thirteen medical, engineering and scientific departments.
 The duration of the study in each stage is four years.
 The student is awarded a bachelor's degree in engineering and science in his specialization, except for the Department of Dentistry and Pharmacy.
 The academic system in the college is an annual system consisting of two semesters except for the pharmacy department, which apply the semester system.
 The certificates granted to the student are approved by the Ministry of Higher Education and Scientific Research and other relevant ministries for the purposes of recruitment and studies.
 The university has a number of different faculties, including 12 medical labs, 25 engineering and scientific laboratories, as well as 60 classrooms and 40 halls in another building.
 The college also has artistic, cultural and poetry activities as well as annual scientific conferences and seminars as well as sports activities.